3.14.2. Rules for adding attributes to ground transport items

 To delete a route number from a given transport stop that it no longer services, click the cross in the appropriate stripe.

 To edit route parameters, click on the stripe containing the route number.
-For more information, see 18.104.22.168.
-Rules for creating public transport routes and adding attributes to them.
+For more information, see 220.127.116.11.
+Rules for creating and attributing public transport routes.

 The attribute panel for a bus station looks like this: